hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/providers.html.md

 # Providers

 A provider is any external API that has a plugin for Terraform.
-Provider plugins expose an implementation for a specific service, such as the [AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest) or the [cloud-init provider](https://registry.terraform.io/providers/hashicorp/cloudinit/latest/docs), acting as a translation layer that allows Terraform to communicate with many different cloud providers, databases, and services.
+Provider plugins like the [AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest) or the [cloud-init provider](https://registry.terraform.io/providers/hashicorp/cloudinit/latest/docs) act as a translation layer that allows Terraform to communicate with many different cloud providers, databases, and services.

 ![diagram: How Terraform uses plugins](images/terraform-plugin-overview.png)

-CDK for Terraform allows you to use both local providers and providers from the [Terraform Registry](https://registry.terraform.io/).
+CDK for Terraform allows you to import both local providers and providers from the [Terraform Registry](https://registry.terraform.io/).
 The import process extracts the provider's schema and converts it into classes that you can use in your CDKTF application.
 This allows you to define resources for that provider in your chosen programming language.

 ## Prebuilt Providers

 We offer several popular providers as prebuilt packages.
-The [Terraform CDK Providers](https://github.com/terraform-cdk-providers) has a complete list, but available providers include:
+The [Terraform CDK Providers](https://github.com/terraform-cdk-providers) page has a complete list, but available providers include:

 - [AWS Provider](https://github.com/terraform-cdk-providers/cdktf-provider-aws)
 - [Google Provider](https://github.com/terraform-cdk-providers/cdktf-provider-google)